dalbay/Node.js-Tutorials/README.md

  - Implementing the Product Details page:
    - Import the **url model**
      ```const url = require('url');```
-   - The DETAILS button for a product will add the product ID which was replaced with actual data to the queryString, and navigate to URL: /product
+   - The DETAILS button for a product will add the product ID which was replaced with actual data to the queryString, and navigate to  url path: /product
      ```<a class="card__link" href="/product?id={%ID%}">```
 	 Click on the DETAILS button and console log the output and see what properties the requested url has to offer.
 	 ```JavaScript